 Before the Start of a Term

 Federal Financial Aid regulations are very strict concerning dropping classes after receiving Federal Aid.
-If a student receives a quarterly disbursement of aid and then drops all classes before the start of the first day of classes, the student will owe 100% repayment of aid immediately.
+If a student receives a semester disbursement of aid and then drops all classes before the start of the first day of classes, the student will owe 100% repayment of aid immediately.

 After the Start of a Term

-Once classes begin for a quarter and if a financial aid student drops all classes prior to the 60% mark of the term, the student will owe a repayment based on Federal regulation calculations called R2T4(Return of Title IV Funds).
+Once classes begin for a semester and if a financial aid student drops all classes prior to the 60% mark of the term, the student will owe a repayment based on Federal regulation calculations called R2T4(Return of Title IV Funds).
 Once a student's repayment has been calculated, the student has 45 days to repay the funds.
 Federal Financial Aid regulations also state that a student may not pay a prior debt with future financial aid.
 This means that the student must repay the amount due prior to receiving future financial aid.
 Before dropping classes, visit the Office of Financial Aid and Scholarships in University Hall and make an appointment with a Financial Aid advisor who will calculate a student's expected repayment of Federal Grant Funds and will explain options.

 Requirements and Procedures for Officially Withdrawing or Term Withdrawal

 Dropping down to zero units (or from all classes) is considered a withdrawal from the term and/or university.
 To read about the University’s policy, procedures and guidelines regarding term withdrawal, refer to Term Withdrawal for more details.